CEGriffin/432-Final-Project/README.md

 - Separate into testing and training datasets (50:50 split)

 - Makes a tree using the tree() function from the tree library; prune the nodes for 8 tips using the “best=” parameter

-  Confusion matrix

-  - Set up confusion matrix type=class

-  - Display as a table of observed vs predicted

-  - Calculates the misclassification rate and check that missclass and correct class values combine to equal 1

 - Makes a second decision tree following the steps noted by downsampling the Queen’s University (Q) samples in the common_garden vector to account for fewer Vancouver samples.

   - Set seed (100) for reproducibility